genomicsITER/benchmarking/README.md

 ## Comparison

-Following the guidelines of the Truth and Consistency precisionFDA challenges we used [hap.py](https://github.com/Illumina/hap.py) and [vcfeval](https://github.com/RealTimeGenomics/rtg-tools) tools for comparing our results with the reference VCF sample.
+Following the guidelines of the precisionFDA we used [hap.py](https://github.com/Illumina/hap.py) and [vcfeval](https://github.com/RealTimeGenomics/rtg-tools) tools for comparing our results with the reference VCF sample.
 These tools assess three different metrics: recall, precision and F-measure.

 * Recall: also known as sensitivity, defined as the percentage of real variants that we were able to identify.
 * Precision: defined as the percentage of variants we called that are actually real.